zentrocdot/LibreOffice/README.md

 3. Create the translated user defined UI's and the translated help files

-I demonstrate this procedure by adding language support for my favorite languages German, Italian and French.
-Other languages can be added in the same way by other users.
+<p align="justify">I demonstrate this procedure by adding language support for my favorite languages German, Italian and French.
+Other languages can be added in the same way by other users.</p>

 # Starting point